 · Works through silos and forges strong cross-departmental relationships in order to achieve outcomes

-- Master’s degree in psychology from accredited college or university and a Valid license as a Licensed Specialist in School Psychology
+- Master’s degree (MEd/EdS) in psychology from accredited college or university and licensed to practice school psychology in Louisiana

 Knowledge and Skills: